 SHARE YOUR CREATION!

-If you can’t contribute to this finale event you can still share your creation on Instagram, Twitter, Facebook or uploading a video of your project to YouTube (parental or teacher approval required) remember to add #brillianthackoween.
-Or, simply fill out the form below.
+Brilliant Labs plans to make a compilation of the haunted videos on October 31st.
+We would be delighted if you could contribute your creation to this compilation.
+You can always share your creation on Instagram, Twitter, Facebook or by uploading a video of your project on YouTube (parent/teacher approval required); don't forget to add #BrilliantHackoween #Hackoween #Hackoween Or simply fill out the form below.